Nikolay Rybakov: Political activity

-Nikolay joined the youth wing of the Russian United Democratic Party Yabloko in 1995 at the age of 16.
+Rybakov joined the youth wing of the Russian United Democratic Party Yabloko in 1995 at the age of 16.
 In 1999–2000, he was the chair of the youth wing.
 In 2005, he was elected to the Bureau of the Saint Petersburg branch of the party.
 From 2005 to 2009, he was an editor of the party bulletin Democrat.
 Since 2008, he has been a member of the party's national Bureau.
 In 2015 he ran for the chair position in the party but did not win and became a vice-chair, while Emilia Slabunova became a chair.

 Rybakov was one of the organizers of the protests against the construction of Gazprom's planned headquarters, the 400 meter Okhta Center skyscraper, which would have towered over Saint Petersburg's historic centre (a World Heritage Site).
 Rybakov had filed a complaint in court against the city government order to allow construction of the 400-meter-high office for Gazprom on the border of the historical centre.
 The court adjudicated, but the Saint Petersburg government abolished the order after a public outcry.

 Nikolay Rybakov is one of the authors of the movie about crimes during the second Chechen war «Aldy.
 No limitation period» (in Russian – «Алды. Без срока давности») together with Ekaterina Sokirianskaia from Memorial (society) and Elena Vilenskaya («House of peace and non-violence»).
 The journalist and human rights activist Natalia Estemirova, assassinated in 2009, and an actor Aleksey Devotchenko were contributing to the movie.

 He has participated in all party election campaigns in St. Petersburg since 1995.
 He started working as an agitator and distributor of party materials.

 In 1998, he headed the headquarters of the election campaign for the election of Mikhail Amosov to the Legislative Assembly of St. Petersburg (won in the first round, having received more than 55% of the vote).

 In 1999, he was one of the chiefs of the headquarters for the election of Sergei Stepashin to the State Duma, who ran as a candidate from the Yabloko party in one of the districts in St. Petersburg.
 As a result of the elections, Sergei Stepashin, gaining 49% of the votes, won the electoral district of Gennady Seleznev, who at that time was the chairman of the State Duma.

 In 2000 he was firstly elected a member of the Political Council of the St. Petersburg branch of the Yabloko party and the head of the Vyborg regional organization of the party.